ArnoCan/namedtupledefs2/README.md

 Patches and this Documentation:

 * COPYRIGHT=Copyright (c) 2019 Arno-Can Uestuensoez @Ingenieurbuero Arno-Can Uestuensoez.
 All rights reserved.

-* LICENSE=Artistic-License-2.0 + Forced-Fairplay-Constraints

-  With exception for the public integration into the standard library *collections* by the PSF.
-Than for the integrated public code-patches:

-    PSF LICENSE AGREEMENT FOR PYTHON.
+* PSF: In case of integration into standard libraries PSF LICENSE AGREEMENT FOR PYTHON.

+* This library: LICENSE=Artistic-License-2.0 + Forced-Fairplay-Constraints

 Original code copied from Standard Python Library see "namedtupledefs.namedtuple_original":